Mental Health Court is a specialized court that helps Albertans dealing with criminal charges and mental illness get the support they need.

 We also have a psychiatrist that’s available for consultation in Mental Health Court.
 It’s not a clinic, but in conjunction with Alberta Health Services we are able to access a person’s information with their permission of course.
 We use this information to provide a more holistic approach to ultimately resolve the matters.
 I think it’s important to remember that mental health court is primarily a court where most people that come in here, come in voluntarily.
 So some the checks and balances we might have upon their verbal confirmation, usually in another courtroom, that they want to go into mental health court.
 When they arrive, we go through the processes. and they sign a written consent form, which consents them being there voluntarily as well as access to their Alberta Health Services information.

 Vinesh: Very interesting system within the system I guess, very nice to see and thank you for the work that you do in helping people in the province, thank you so much.
-Legal Aid Alberta lawyers specialize in family law, child welfare, domestic violence, immigration, and youth and and criminal defense.
-If you have a question for legal aid, send it to [email protected]
+Legal Aid Alberta lawyers specialize in family law, child welfare, domestic violence, immigration, and youth and and criminal defence.
+If you have a question for legal aid, send it to [email protected].

 Ask a Lawyer: Strengthening representation for parents in conflict with the child welfare system